No data available for the deliverable: Clear existing backlog of title deeds for subsidised housing

 Summary

 South Africa faces a significant title deeds crisis affecting subsidised housing beneficiaries, with an estimated backlog exceeding 1 million properties valued at over R300bn.
 High transfer costs (over R11,000 for a R220,000 property) make property transfers prohibitively expensive for low-income households.
 The Title Deed Friday campaign, launched in October 2023, has distributed 60,246 title deeds across nine provinces, but at current rates of approximately 20,000 registrations annually, clearing the backlog would require over two decades.
-This reform was also targeted under Operation Vulindlela1.0, which entailed: • Regularisation – clearing title deed backlogs • Formalisation – legalising informal housing transactions • Preservation – maintaining title integrity to prevent future backlogs.
-While progress on regularisation and formalisation was minimal, two key legislative amendments were passed in December 2024 to modernise the deeds system: 1.
-Deeds Registries Act (1937) – previously required manual lodgement 2.
-EDRS Act (2019) – lacked governance clarity Amendments now enable digital lodgement from April 2025, introduce a chief registrar and validate records - potentially cutting processing times from years to weeks and unlocking up to R250bn in housing capital.
-Regularisation and formalisation remain DHS priorities and are central to the 2024 Human Settlements White Paper and Operation Vulindlela 2.0 reforms.
+This reform was also targeted under Operation Vulindlela1.0, which entailed: Regularisation – clearing title deed backlogs.
+Formalisation – legalising informal housing transactions.
+Preservation – maintaining title integrity to prevent future backlogs.

 However, this reform area faces barriers that cannot be resolved through current work arrangements alone.
 The OV 2.0 team also recognises this, highlighting the need for intervention.
 Structural, regulatory and operational barriers such as weak municipal capacity, slow data analysis and poor coordination specifically undermine reform.
-Without significant intervention - dedicated funding, authority, process simplification - the target cannot realistically be achieved on current trajectory.
+Without significant intervention - dedicated funding, authority, process simplification - the target cannot realistically be achieved on the current trajectory.

 Is it working?